Chang-Hwa/SSM_workflow/README.md

 - Protein sequence
 - Gene sequence

 There are multiple ways to create SSM libraries.
-The workflow follows the method in ["Biocatalytic oxidative cross-coupling reactions for biaryl bond formation"](https://www.nature.com/articles/s41586-021-04365-7#Sec3).
+This workflow follows the method in ["Biocatalytic oxidative cross-coupling reactions for biaryl bond formation"](https://www.nature.com/articles/s41586-021-04365-7#Sec3).